johnnymast/logichain/README.md

 ## Description

-Todo ..
+Workflow is built on a simple belief: complex logic shouldn’t feel complex.
+This library gives you a clean, expressive way to structure multi‑step processes without drowning in conditionals, flags, or scattered service calls.
+Every workflow becomes a clear, linear story — one step at a time — with predictable behavior and a result you can always trust.

+Whether you’re transforming data, orchestrating services, or coordinating real‑world business operations, Workflow helps you keep your code honest and your intent visible.
+No magic, no hidden state, no surprises.
+Just a lightweight pipeline that does exactly what you tell it to do.

+It’s designed for developers who care about clarity.
+For teams that value maintainability.
+And for projects where the flow of logic matters just as much as the outcome.

+If you’ve ever wished your application logic read more like a narrative and less like a maze, you’ll feel right at home here.

-You might want to add a simple thing where you can debug the reason of failure.
+ - You might want to add a simple thing where you can debug the reason of failure.

 # Did i overengineer this class?